 Do not try to walk or drive through flood water.

 Move valuable or dangerous items as high as you can off the floor.

 Listen to the radio and follow the instructions of emergency services.

 The Selwyn district is bounded by two major rivers, the Waimakariri to the north and the Rakaia to the south.
 The district also has a number of river systems running through it, namely the Selwyn River which is fed by the Hororata, Hawkins and Waianiwaniwa Rivers before flowing into Lake Ellesmere.

-For the latest identified areas in Selwyn that may be at risk from flooding during a 200-year flood event, check out the Selwyn District Plan Review.
+For the latest identified areas in Selwyn that may be at risk from flooding during a 200-year flood event, check out the Selwyn's flooding and coastal hazards maps.